 - Reformation: when a court reforms the contract to correct any inequities.

-- Money damages: refer to financial payments the breaching party must make for violating the contract’s terms. there are two different types of money damages, compensatory and punitive
+- Money damages: refer to financial payments the breaching party must make for violating the contract’s terms. there are two different types of money damages, compensatory and punitive damages.

 - Rescission: contractual obligations on both sides are terminated by the court.